UDC-GAC/MARTA/README.md

 regarding performance.
 This decision tree can give hints regarding how data should be distributed given a kernel.

+It is recommended to check out testing configuration files for more clarity.

 ## Getting started

 This project has two big and independent components: